cirosantilli/china-dictatorship/FAQ.md

 By this logic, everyone should go to jail.
 The law should only punish individuals.

-The communist party, which has had contiuous power since 1949, killed millions during the cultural revolution.
+The communist party, which has had continuous power since 1949, killed millions during the cultural revolution.
 Surely they must be banned, no?

 ## People from movement X are only in it for political power

-For every desire of the masses, there will be amoral representants that will step to use that power.
+For every desire of the masses, there will be amoral representatives that will step to use that power.

-Still, those representants cannot gain power if there is no backing desire from the society.
+Still, those representatives cannot gain power if there is no backing desire from the society.

-And at least the representants have to pretend and to things for that group to retain their power.
+And at least the representatives have to pretend and to things for that group to retain their power.

 ## Making China powerful and rich justifies anything